woctezuma/download-steam-reviews/README.md

                                                                     chosen_request_params=request_params)
 ```

-### Download a few of the most helpful reviews for one appID, which were created within a specific time-window
+### Download a few of the most helpful reviews for one appID, which were created in a time-window

 **Caveat**: with `filter` set to `all`, you will only be able to download **a few** reviews within the specified time-window.